ioccc-src/winner/2013/robison/README.md

 ### Oh, The Strings You Can C!

-I love the C language; its tersness is tops.
+I love the C language; its terseness is tops.
 But the thing I abhor is numerical ops!

 No shifting, division, remainder, or times.